- Normal Value Range

 So let’s recap.

-That’s it for our lesson on glucose.
+That’s it for this lesson on creatinine.
 Make sure you check out all the resources attached to this lesson.
 Now, go out and be your best selves today.
 And, as always, happy nursing!!